Taranauts: Plot summary

 All the action in the Taranauts books takes place in Mithya, a universe comprising the eight worlds of Shyn, Dazl, Lustr, Glo, Syntilla, Shimr, Sparkl and Glytr.
 Mithya's worlds are sustained by the cool multicoloured light of the 32 stars that make up Tara, Mithya's supersun.
 All eight worlds bob around in the endless ocean of Dariya, around the bad-tempered volcano, Kay Laas.

 The story opens with Mithya is in the grip of the Great Crisis.
 The 32 stars of Tara have been captured by master villain Shaap Azur, twin brother of Shoon Ya, the brave, wise Emperaza of Mithya, and Mithya has been plunged into darkness.
 The only way to release the stars is to crack the 32 riddles that have been hidden in the eight worlds, within a certain timeframe.

-Enter the Taranauts – sweet-faced Zvala, athletic Zarpa, and animal magnet Tufan – all three personally handpicked as Mithya's champions by the Emperaza Shoon Ya and his powerful and fiercely loyal female lieutenant, Shuk Tee.
+The Taranauts – Zvala, Zarpa, and Tufan – were picked as Mithya's champions by the Emperaza Shoon Ya and his female lieutenant, Shuk Tee.
 Together, the Taranauts are a formidable team.
-Their mission: to travel to each of the eight worlds of Mithya in turn, where they will attempt to locate, retrieve and crack the hidden riddles.
+Their mission is to travel to each of the eight worlds of Mithya in turn, where they will attempt to locate, retrieve and crack hidden riddles.